MakerSpace10/A.T.L.A.S.-Arduino/README.md

 Serial.print(" Z: ");
 Serial.println(gz);
 ```
+The rest of the code is in the "Code/Gyro" folder.

 ### Stepper Motor
 In order for the robot to corecct its balance, and move in general: I'm using two NEMA 17 stepper motors.
 They will provied a good balace of acuracy and weight (so the robot does't fall over).
 They have 200 steps per revolution: leading to a 1.8 degree angle per step.
 For wiring, follow this [guide](https://www.youtube.com/watch?v=7spK_BkMJys).
 The video is good for side by side walkthroughs, the [website](https://howtomechatronics.com/tutorials/arduino/stepper-motors-and-arduino-the-ultimate-guide/) is better for self-pacing.